 God Fought to Save the Egyptians

 Why were all the firstborn killed in Egypt?
 They had spiritually crucified Christ, “the Firstborn of all creation” (Colossians 1:15).
 John tells us that Christ was not only crucified in Jerusalem, but was “spiritually” crucified in “Sodom and Egypt” (Revelation 11:8).
-Thus their rejection of Christ (the Firstborn of all creation) backfired upon them and opened the way for the destructive evil angel to enter and kill all their firstborn sons.
-Yes, man “becomes the victim of his own destructive plans.”
-(Isaiah 7:16).
+Thus their rejection and crucifixion of Christ (the Firstborn of all creation) backfired upon them and opened the way for the destructive evil angel to enter and kill all their firstborn sons.
+Christ could not help them because they had willfully crucified Him.
+He did not interfere with their free choice of rejecting their only Source of life.
+Yes, man “becomes the victim of his own destructive plans” (Isaiah 7:16).

-Yet in all this Christ was bearing their sins.
+Yet in the symbolism of the slain lamb, Christ—"the Lamb of God" (John 1:29; 1 Peter 1:19)— was bearing their sins.
 Paul wrote that “He (Christ) by the grace of God should taste death for every man” (Hebrews 2:9).
 Again we read:

 "And Pharaoh said, Behold, the people of the land now are many, and ye make them rest [שָׁבַת/Shabbat/Sabbath] from their burdens."
 (Exodus 5:5)

-God was now encouraging them to take the next step towards the Sabbath in keeping a feast.
-If they had been able to keep this feast and return, then the plagues could have been averted a little longer.
+God was now encouraging them to take the next step towards the Sabbath in keeping another Feast.
+If they had been able to keep this Feast and return, then the plagues could have been averted a little longer.
 Notice what Moses said to Pharaoh:

 "And they said, The God of the Hebrews hath met with us: let us go, we pray thee, three days' journey into the desert, and sacrifice unto the LORD our God; lest He fall upon us with pestilence, or with the sword."
-(Exodus 5:3, Note, the word for "sword" can alos be tranlsated as "drought.")
+(Exodus 5:3)

 At the time of the plagues of Egypt, God was pleading for their salvation just as much as He was pleading for the Israelites’ salvation.
 As the Egyptians raced to catch the Israelites as they crossed the sea on dry land, Scripture says: